 A DUI defense attorney will prepare an argument against suspending the driver license and present this at the hearing.
 If successful, the license will be reinstated but if unsuccessful, the license status will be terminated for a specified period of time.
 Duration of license suspension depends upon whether the defendant refused a blood or chemical test or if tested, had blood-alcohol content of 0.08 percent or higher.
 A prior DUI license suspension or conviction will extend the period without having a valid license status.

 Refusing to submit to a breath, blood, or urine test may seem like the best way to avoid driver license suspension.
 After all, refusal makes it more difficult for the arresting officer to prove intoxication.
 However, most states have implied consent laws that require individuals suspected of DUI to submit to this testing.
-Refusing to provide a sample of blood, breath, or urine results in automatic driver license suspension for 90 days to one year, depending on the state, even if the individual is not subsequently convicted of DUI.
+Refusing to provide a sample of blood, breath, or urine results in automatic driver license suspension for 90 days to one year, depending on the state, even if the individual is not subsequently convicted of operating a vehicle while intoxicated.

-With help from an local defense lawyer who will know how to get a license reinstatement, an individual arrested for DUI based on breath or chemical testing can avoid a driver’s revocation.
+With help from an local defense lawyer who will know how to get a license reinstatement, an individual arrested for DUI based on BAC chemical testing can avoid a driving privileges revocation.
 Retaining an attorney is recommended when preparing for a DMV hearing and trial because state DUI laws are complex and court arguments must be presented in a specific way.
 An expert attorney in this field has the experience and skills that contribute to a positive outcome.